 How much credit will I receive towards my degree?

-Upon successful completion, students will receive a total of 12 credit points towards their degree.
+Upon successful completion of the program, you will receive a total of 12 credit points towards your degree.
 The Paris Placement Program is an elective unit only for both undergraduate and postgraduate students and cannot contribute towards a major/specialisation.

-Students are responsible for their own degree progression and must have room within their degree to do this program as an elective.
-We strongly recommend that you check with the Student Information Office to assess whether there is scope in your degree for this unit.
+You are responsible for your own degree progression and must have room within your degree to do this program as an elective.
+We strongly recommend that you check with Staff and Student Services to assess whether there is scope in your degree for this unit.